BlogMoving to Colombia

 When to move from WhatsApp to a call

-"How about if we talk for 5 minutes on a call?
+"How about we talk for 5 minutes on a call?
 That way I can tell you everything at once."

 Frequently Asked Questions